Choosing the Right Algorithm With Hints From Complexity Theory: From Elitist to Non-Elitist Algorithms

 We shall further only regard algorithms that are unbiased in the sense of Lehre and Witt~\cite{LehreW12} (see Section~\ref{subsec:unbiase}).
 This in particular means that the algorithm has never access to the bit string representation of individuals (except from using unbiased variation operators and computing the fitness).
 Consequently, all choices done by the algorithm such as choosing parents for the creation of offspring, choosing variation operators, and selecting the next parent population can only rely on the fitnesses of the individuals created so far.
 Finally, as variation operators we shall only allow unary (mutation) operators (see Definition \ref{ununopt}).

 In summary, we obtain the $(\mu+\lambda)$-elitist unary unbiased black-box algorithm class described in Algorithm~\ref{1+1}.
-It is similar to the $(\mu+\lambda)$-elitist model proposed in~\cite{DoerrL17}, but differs from it in that we do not require that the algorithm only has access to a ranking of the search points and in that we do require the algorithm to be unary unbiased.
+It is similar to the $(\mu+\lambda)$-elitist model proposed in~\cite{DoerrL17}.
+Different from~\cite{DoerrL17}, we do not require that the algorithm only has access to a ranking of the search points.
+We note that for an elitist algorithm, adding this restriction or not does not change a lot.
+The more significant restriction to~\cite{DoerrL17} is that we require the algorithm to be unary unbiased.
+We do so since we are trying to first explore simple heuristics, and unary unbiased black-box algorithms are among the most simple search heuristics.
 Nevertheless, to ease the language, we shall in the remainder call our algorithms simply $(\mu+\lambda)$-elitist algorithms, that is, we suppress the explicit mention of the unary unbiasedness.

 For a $(\mu+\lambda)$-elitist algorithm $A$, we recall that the runtime $T_A(f)$ on the maximization problem $f$ is by definition the number of fitness evaluations performed until a maximum of $f$ is evaluated for the first time.
 The $(\mu+\lambda)$-elitist black-box complexity of the optimization problem of $f$ is defined to be